Home » Blog » Asia » Vietnam Travel Guide » Where to Stay in Hanoi: Insider Guide to BEST Areas + Hotels

 Apart from the location, the rooftop offers an incredible view, where you can spend time sitting under the fairy lights enjoying Vietnamese food.
 Clean and comfortable and really a great choice for the price you pay!

-2. Best Place To Stay In Hanoi For Couples: Hanoi West Lake
+2. Where to Stay in Hanoi For Luxury & Couples: Hanoi West Lake

 Hanoi West Lake can be considered the safest neighbourhood in Hanoi as here you will find the highest density of expats in Vietnam.
 This area possibly makes the softest transition from our modern world into hectic Hanoi.